Caedrel: Joining H2k and promotion to EU LCS (2017–2018)

 In 2017, Caedrel joined H2k-Gaming as a substitute.
 He would then return to the team as part of their main roster after a four-month stint with Schalke 04 Esports where they would place second in the EUCS Summer Split.
 This period was where Caedrel would also earn his first promotion to the European League Championship Series (now League of Legends EMEA Championship) with a 3–0 win over Ninjas in Pyjamas on 25 August 2017.
 The following year, Caedrel returned to H2k, now as a jungler, and participated in his first EU LCS split, where they would finish with an 8–10 win-loss record, make the quarterfinals where they were defeated by Team Vitality in five games.
 However, he would spend most of this period as a substitute.
 In the Summer Split, H2k would finish with a 2–16 record, with two of those wins featuring Caedrel as the starting jungler.
+In Week One of the Spring 2018 EU LCS split against Team Vitality, Caedrel would make an infamous play, flashing in and canceling his own ultimate on Malzahar.

 Excel Esports and retirement from professional play (2019–2020)

 On 2 December 2018, Caedrel joined Excel Esports as their main jungler, where they would finish 9th and 10th in the Spring and Summer Splits, respectively, during the 2019 LEC season.
-Following another disappointing season in 2020, Caedrel announced his retirement from professional play through a video posted to Twitter (now X).
+Following another disappointing season in 2020, Caedrel announced his retirement from professional play.